mtchuyen/Golang-Tips/README.md

 # Golang Powered Robotics
 https://gobot.io/: Gobot is a framework for robots, drones, and the Internet of Things (IoT), written in the Go programming language

+# Best Golang Books
+- The Go Programming Language (advanced programmers)
+> This is maybe one of the most complete books about go language.
+It covers the basics and then goes deeper in lower levels.
+The downside of this book is that it don’t cover the higher level of the language, like web.
+If you want to master this language it’s a good choice to buy.

+- Go in Practice: Includes 70 Techniques
+> It approaches a more higher level of this language but also gives good foundations to be a go programmer.
+It covers web applications development, micro services and even deployment.
+A good solution for the developer that want to use go for webapplications.

+- Go Web Programming
+> This book is more oriented and specific to web development.
+If you intend to build apis, develop full stack applications and understand how go fits exactly in this world, this book is an excellent choice.
+If you want to master web development this is the book.

+- Concurrency in Go: Tools and Techniques for Developers
+> Concurrency is one of the most appealing features in go.
+Although the simplicity of concurrency primitives in go, building more complex things requires some knowledge and practice.
+If you want to master concurrency go for this one.

+- Go Programming Blueprints — Second Edition
+> For me this is the go programming bible.
+If you read this book, you will have the necessary tool to build massive applications with go.
+Besides that, Mat Ryer is one of the most enthusiastic voices in go community.